courtcraw/mesadu_wdbinaries/docs/wd_merger.md

 echo 'finished'
 ```

 So when you `./clean`, `./mk`, and `./rn`, you will run all four of the above inlists in order automatically.
 Go ahead and do so and watch stellar engineering process unfold.
-This model will take a while (more than an hour) so prepare to do some waiting!
+This model will take a while (about an hour total) so prepare to do some waiting!

 * * *